RavicharanN/aws-localstack-mlops/README.md

 echo -n "s3://test-images/your_image.jpg" | base64
 ```

-Copy the result of this base64 to your clipboard then run:
+Copy the result of this base64 to your clipboard then run: (Repalce the `--data "<base64>"` with the base64 of your image)

 ```
 awslocal kinesis put-record \